kleph/dcos-docs/1.10/installing/custom/configuration/examples.md

 ssh_user: <username>
 ```

-## <a name="aws"></a>DC/OS cluster with three masters, an Exhibitor/ZooKeeper backed by an AWS S3 bucket, AWS DNS, five private agents, and one public agent node
+## <a name="aws"></a>DC/OS cluster with three masters, an Exhibitor/ZooKeeper backed by an AWS S3 bucket, five private agents, and one public agent node

 ```yaml
 ---